 Why?
 Credit cards.
 Charge cards.
 Traveller’s cheques.
 While Amex does have its fingers in other pies, it does these three things very well indeed.
 How do we know?
 Well now, who hasn't heard of American Express?

 This is a company that started out life as a small express mail business.
 Now, it allows its customers to flex their plastic in more than 160 countries around the world.
 Just how many customers would that be?
-As of the most recent count, Amex figures show that it has a whopping 117.8 million cards in force.
+As of the most recent count, Amex figures show that it has a whopping 141 million cards in force.

 Hold on.
 How does that compare with the other card issuers?
 Well, if we’re talking market share, American Express sits behind both Visa and Mastercard.
 But, Amex still processes millions of transactions daily – and has a whole heap of credit cards on offer.

 What does that mean for you?
-With such a long history and such a wide range of products, Amex has had plenty of opportunity for fine-tuning.
+With such a long history and a wide range of products, Amex has had plenty of opportunity for fine-tuning.
 From awesome rewards cards and fantastic frequent flyer deals, to some truly splendid features, American Express does credit cards right.

 Want to know what’s on offer?
 Let’s take a closer look.